-The directors and officers (D&O) insurance policy covers third-party liability claims against the directors and officers of an organization.
+The directors and officers (D&O) insurance policy cover third-party liability claims against the directors and officers of an organization.
 The officers may face liability claims due to mistakes committed while performing duties.
-The D&O insurance policy provides a wide scope of coverage against third-party claims, including coverage for lawsuits.
+The claims settled by D&O Policy insurance provides a wide scope of coverage against third-party claims, including coverage for lawsuits.
 The policy is designed to cover directors and other key personnel of the company who make important executive decisions.
 Importantly, the insurance covers claims on all executives and not just the official directors of the company.

 When buying a D&O insurance policy, you must understand the scope of coverage of the policy.
-This would allow you to understand which claims would be settled by the directors and officers insurance policy.
+This would allow you to understand that the directors’ and officers’ insurance policies would settle which claims.

 Claims settled by D&O policy

 The various claims settled by the Directors and Officers policy include: